Monkey Business (1931 film): Plot

-On board an ocean liner, four stowaways hide in barrels in the ship's cargo hold.
-After singing "Sweet Adeline", they are discovered.
-The naval officers spend the rest of the voyage chasing and attempting to arrest the stowaways.
-Chico and Harpo disrupt a chess game and confiscate the board, taking it into the stateroom of racketeer Big Joe Helton and his daughter Mary, during a confrontation with rival gangster Alky Briggs.
-After they scare off Briggs, Big Joe hires Chico and Harpo to be his bodyguards.
-Groucho dances and romances with Briggs' wife, Lucille, until he is caught and threatened by Briggs.
-Groucho's audacity convinces Briggs to hire him and Zeppo.
-Briggs gives them loaded guns, which they immediately ditch in a bucket of water.
-Groucho offers his services to Big Joe, who says he will think it over.
+On board an ocean liner bound for America, four stowaways hide in wooden barrels in the ship's cargo hold.
+After singing "Sweet Adeline", they are discovered and the ship's officers spend the rest of the voyage chasing and attempting to catch the stowaways who are running amok.
+Chico and Harpo pose as barbers and shave off an officer's mustache while he is sleeping; Groucho and Chico lock the ship's captain in a closet and eat his lunch; Groucho hides in the closet of the stateroom of gangster Alky Briggs and his wife, Lucille; Briggs leaves and Groucho begins romancing Lucille until he is caught and threatened by Briggs.
+Briggs is so taken by Groucho's nerve, he hires both Groucho and Zeppo to cover him while he confronts Big Joe Helton, a rival mob boss and gives them loaded guns, which they immediately ditch in a bucket of water.
+Chico and Harpo disrupt a chess game and confiscate the board, taking it into the stateroom of Helton and his daughter Mary.
+After they scare off Briggs during the confrontation with Helton, the mobster is impressed and hires Chico and Harpo to be his bodyguards.
+Groucho later offers his own protection services to Helton, who says he will think it over.

-As the ocean liner is about to dock in the United States, the stowaways realize that to get off the boat, they must steal passports and fool customs officials.
-Zeppo steals the passport of movie star Maurice Chevalier, and demonstrates his ability to mimic Chevalier's singing.
-The four butt in line at customs and Zeppo impersonates Chevalier.
-He is unsuccessful, however, and passes the passport to Chico, Groucho and Harpo, who each attempt unconvincing portrayals of Chevalier singing the same song, with Harpo resorting to a phonograph strapped on his back with an actual record of Chevalier singing.
-The four escape the authorities after hiding under a covered load of baggage.
+After the ship docks in the United States, the stowaways realize they need to steal passports to disembark.
+Zeppo manages to swipe the passport of movie star Maurice Chevalier, and demonstrates his ability to mimic the Frenchman's singing.
+The four cut in line at customs and Zeppo impersonates Chevalier.
+He is unsuccessful, however, and Chico, Groucho and Harpo, each attempt unconvincing portrayals of Chevalier singing the same song, with Harpo resorting to strapping a phonograph on his back with an actual record of Chevalier singing.
+After a man faints, Groucho poses as a doctor and urges the crowd to gather around the unconscious man so he won't recover.
+Sailors remove the man from the ship on a stretcher, but it's actually the four stowaways hiding under a blanket.

-Big Joe and his daughter, whom Zeppo met and romanced on board, host a party at which Groucho makes announcements, Chico plays piano and Harpo plays harp.
-Briggs' men kidnap Big Joe's daughter and take her to an old barn.
-The former stowaways follow and a fight ensues.
-The daughter is rescued, and Groucho attempts to find a needle in a haystack.
+Helton throws a coming-out party for Mary, whom Zeppo met and romanced on board the ship.
+Groucho is reunited with Lucille at the party, where Chico plays piano and Harpo plays harp.
+Briggs' men, posing as musicians, kidnap Mary and hold her captive in an old barn.
+The four stowaways and Helton follow and Zeppo engages in fisticuffs with Alky Briggs, while Groucho delivers ringside commentary.
+Mary is rescued by Zeppo and Groucho attempts to find a needle in a haystack.

-Except in the credits and in the screenplay, the Marx Brothers' characters have no names in this film.
+Except in the film's credits the Marx Brothers' characters have no names in this film.
 They are referred to simply as "the stowaways".